About Dr. Wright

 Dr. Wright is a board-certified Neurosurgeon, fellowship trained in complex spinal Neurosurgery, and both nationally and internationally recognized as a cervical spine expert.

 After his undergraduate degree in Neurobiology at the University of California, Berkeley, he obtained his medical degree at the University of California, Los Angeles (UCLA).
 He completed his residency training in Neurological Surgery at Washington University/Barnes-Jewish Hospital/St. Louis Children's Hospital.
 He then completed a fellowship in complex spinal Neurosurgery at both UCLA and Cedars-Sinai Medical Center in Los Angeles.

 For the past two decades, he was a Professor of Neurosurgery at Washington University in St. Louis.
 He was director of the Spine Fellowship there, and held the prestigious Herbert Lourie Professor of Neurosurgery endowed professorship.

-In May 2020, Dr. Wright chose to leave academics and Washington University to focus on delivering high-quality clinical care of patients with cervical spinal disorders.
+In May 2020, Dr. Wright chose to leave academics and Washington University to focus on delivering high-quality, personalized care of patients with cervical spinal disorders.

 Dr. Wright is the developer of the C2 laminar fixation technique, now popular worldwide for the treatment of atlantoaxial instability.
 He is also one of the leading experts on the use of synthetic bone in cervical spine procedures.